Breast Reduction London UK

 Scarless Breast Reduction – Liposuction Breast Reduction:

 A scarless breast reduction is a relatively new technique that removes excess fat from the breast using liposuction without the need for incisions on the breast.
 However, it is important to note that this technique does not remove excess skin, which can result in droopy breasts.
-Therefore, a scarless breast reduction is suitable for only a few select patients, typically those who are younger, have high skin quality and no skin laxity.
+Therefore, a scarless breast reduction is suitable for only a few select patients, typically those who are younger, have high skin quality and have no skin laxity.

 Recovery after Breast Reduction Surgery